 I can take this incredible liquid and make soups, stews & gravies.
-I can cook vegetables in it, saute peppers in it, or make sauce with it.
+I can cook vegetables in it, saute peppers in it, or make a sauce with it.
 It adds such a nutritional boost to everything!

 I like to keep small containers of bone broth in my freezer so I have it on hand all the time.
 The kids love to thaw a container for lunch.
 They sometimes add rice or noodles to it.
 They combine it with leftover mashed potatoes for the best creamy potato soup ever.
 Sometimes they just drink it with their meal.
 It makes me warm and fuzzy to see my children inhaling this glorious food.

 You could buy some broth from the store.
-Most stores sell it.
+All stores sell it.
 Some even sell organic, free-range stocks.
 I think they are thinner and not nearly as tasty as homemade bone broths.
 Most commercially prepared broths have also been processed in some way as well.